 Verbum automatically assigns metadata to a note.
 This includes:

-- Resource (that the note is anchored to, e.g. the ESV)
+Resource (the note is anchored to, e.g. the ESV)

-Use the filter view of the navigation panel to search for notes by their metadata.
+Use the filter view in the navigation panel to search for notes by their metadata.

 To assign or move an existing note to a specific notebook: